Abivertinib – EGFR & BTK Inhibitor

 Abivertinib is initially being developed as an oral treatment for patients with NSCLC in whom prior EGFR-directed therapy has failed due to the emergence of the EGFR T790M mutation.
 ACEA is also evaluating abivertinib as first-line therapy for NSCLC patients with confirmed EGFR mutational status.

-Abivertinib may also have clinical utility as an inhibitor of Bruton’s tyrosine kinase (BTK) which impacts B cell proliferation and survival and is currently being investigated in clinical trials for B cell lymphoma.
+Abivertinib also have clinical utility as an inhibitor of Bruton’s tyrosine kinase (BTK) which impacts B cell proliferation and survival and is currently being investigated in clinical trials for B cell lymphoma.
+In addition, BTK places critical role in immune regulation and host inflammatory responses.
+Sorrento Therapeutics is conducting global trials of Abivertinib for patients hospitalized with Covid-19.

 For more information about our completed and ongoing clinical trials, please visit www.clinicaltrials.gov.